pullreminders/enterprise/README.md

 ## Create a Slack App

 Pull Reminders requires a Slack app in order to post messages.
 Follow the steps below to create a Slack app for your instance of Pull Reminders.
-You'll also come back later to make a few more updates after setting up your Pull Reminders instance.

 1. Create a Slack app by going to https://api.slack.com/apps and clicking "Create New App"
 2. Name the app "Pull Reminders" and set the "Development Slack Workspace" to your team's workspace